 - Hire the right team

 Digital tools collect data, but you need people who understand the business to derive insights.
 You need intelligent people to find meaningful data, and translate the data into data-driven stories (data insights).
 This should be a team effort that combines internal experts and external analysts.

 Using big data technology is an essential process to embrace digital transformation.
 Accordingly, prioritizing customers in any data analysis is vital for the business.
 However, you need an integrated solution for data analysis, data interpretation, and taking immediate and automated action.
 This process will help you make informed decisions that improve business efficiency.

 Every strategy described in this article can help you fine-tune your action plan for transforming data into actionable insights for the good of your business.
 You should consider experimenting with a few strategies to find one that works for your business.
 You would also need a BI tool to help you implement a data-driven culture within your entire company and align everyone on a single source of truth.

 About the author

-Rithesh Raghavan is the Director at Acodez, a Digital Agency in India, and the co-founder of Acowebs, an online store for eCommerce plugins.
+Rithesh Raghavan is the Director at Acodez, a Digital Agency, and the co-founder of Acowebs, an online store for eCommerce plugins.
 Having a rich experience of 15+ years in Digital Marketing, Rithesh loves to write up his thoughts on the latest trends and developments in the world of IT and software development.